SKalt/ts-dsl-tree-sitter/README.md

 ### Design, trade-offs, and downsides.

 Dropping `$ => $.rule_name` in favor of direct function references means typescript can't check for rules to referencing other rules that aren't part of the `rules` object in a grammar defintion.
-Instead, that check happens at runtime.
+Instead, that check happens at JS runtime, prior to invoking the tree-sitter cli.

+Also, ts => js compilation can mangle function names if minification is configured.